Let AAAnderson Associates Inc. help you decide if you can get rid of your PMI

-It's largely understood that a 20% down payment is the standard when purchasing a home.
-Considering the liability for the lender is usually only the difference between the home value and the amount due on the loan, the 20% provides a nice buffer against the costs of foreclosure, selling the home again, and natural value changeson the chance that a borrower defaults.
+A 20% down payment is usually accepted when buying a house.
+The lender's liability is oftentimes only the difference between the home value and the amount due on the loan, so the 20% adds a nice cushion against the charges of foreclosure, selling the home again, and typical value fluctuations on the chance that a borrower is unable to pay.

-During the recent mortgage boom of the last decade, it became customary to see lenders commanding down payments of 10, 5 or even 0 percent.
-How does a lender handle the increased risk of the small down payment?
+During the recent mortgage boom of the mid 2000s, it was widespread to see lenders commanding down payments of 10, 5 or sometimes 0 percent.
+How does a lender endure the additional risk of the low down payment?
 The solution is Private Mortgage Insurance or PMI.
-PMI protects the lender if a borrower defaults on the loan and the value of the home is lower than the loan balance.
+This supplementary policy takes care of the lender in the event a borrower defaults on the loan and the worth of the property is less than the balance of the loan.

-Because the $40-$50 a month per $100,000 borrowed is rolled into the mortgage monthly payment and often isn't even tax deductible, PMI can be costly to a borrower.
-It's beneficial for the lender because they obtain the money, and they get paid if the borrower is unable to pay, opposite from a piggyback loan where the lender takes in all the losses.
+PMI can be costly to a borrower in that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage monthly payment and frequently isn't even tax deductible.
+It's favorable for the lender because they secure the money, and they get the money if the borrower defaults, separate from a piggyback loan where the lender absorbs all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How can a homebuyer prevent bearing the cost of PMI?
+How homeowners can keep from bearing the cost of PMI

-With the utilization of The Homeowners Protection Act of 1998, on nearly all loans lenders are required to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Acute homeowners can get off the hook ahead of time.
-The law promises that, upon request of the home owner, the PMI must be released when the principal amount equals only 80 percent.
+The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
+Wise homeowners can get off the hook a little earlier.
+The law guarantees that, upon request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

-Considering it can take countless years to arrive at the point where the principal is just 20% of the initial loan amount, it's essential to know how your home has grown in value.
-After all, every bit of appreciation you've accomplished over the years counts towards dismissing PMI.
-So why should you pay it after the balance of your loan has fallen below the 80% threshold?
-Even when nationwide trends predict plunging home values, understand that real estate is local.
-Your neighborhood may not be following the national trends and/or your home might have gained equity before things settled down.
+It can take countless years to get to the point where the principal is just 20% of the initial loan amount, so it's crucial to know how your home has appreciated in value.
+After all, any appreciation you've achieved over the years counts towards dismissing PMI.
+So why pay it after your loan balance has dropped below the 80% threshold?
+Your neighborhood may not be reflecting the national trends and/or your home might have acquired equity before things cooled off, so even when nationwide trends predict declining home values, you should understand that real estate is local.

-A certified, licensed real estate appraiser can help home owners understand just when their home's equity rises above the 20% point, as it's a difficult thing to know.
-As appraisers, it's our job to know the market dynamics of our area.
-At AAAnderson Associates Inc., we're masters at pinpointing value trends in Vancouver, Clark County and surrounding areas, and we know when property values have risen or declined.
-Faced with figures from an appraiser, the mortgage company will generally do away with the PMI with little effort.
-At which time, the home owner can retain the savings from that point on.
+The difficult thing for almost all home owners to understand is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+It is an appraiser's job to keep up with the market dynamics of their area.
+At AAAnderson Associates Inc., we know when property values have risen or declined.
+We're masters at analyzing value trends in Vancouver, Clark County and surrounding areas.
+When faced with information from an appraiser, the mortgage company will usually do away with the PMI with little anxiety.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: